Residential Installation Guidelines

 Spraying under roof requires minimal surface preparation.
 Be sure substrate is dust and cobweb free.
 Sidewalls and garage doors should be free from dust, oils and greases.
 For agricultural buildings, please visit Commercial applications for more information.
 Rooftops and exterior surfaces should be pressure washed and dry, please visit Roofing applications for more information.

-LO/MIT-I will skin dry within one minute after application.
+LO/MIT-I will skin dry within a few minutes after application.
 Full cure will generally occur within 15 minutes to 1 hour depending on ambient temperature and humidity.
-LO/MIT-II will skin dry within 5 minutes after application.
+LO/MIT-II will skin dry within 60 minutes after application.
 Full cure may take from several hours to several weeks, depending on ambient temperature and humidity conditions present, so avoid contact and abrasion during this time.
-LO/MIT-II MAX will skin dry within 10 to 15 minutes after application.
+LO/MIT-II MAX will skin dry within 90 minutes after application.
 Full cure may take several weeks to six months or more depending on ambient temperature and humidity conditions present.
 Abrasion is typically not an issue on the underside of the roof, but the slow ambient cure of LO/MIT-II MAX should be kept in mind when building sidewalls or garage doors are painted.
 LO/MIT-II and LO/MIT-II MAX are water-soluble and are NOT recommended for any exterior applications

 Clean up LO/MIT-II and LO/MIT-II MAX and sprayer/lines with soap and water.
 Isopropyl alcohol can also be used if necessary.
 LO/MIT-I should be cleaned with a strong solvent like xylene, toluene or acetone.
 Be sure to review your sprayer’s compatibility with solvents before using LO/MIT-I. Contact the factory to request MSDS information.